 Experts by Experience

-- Teaching, assessing or evaluating the courses we provide
+- Creating, checking and marking the courses we provide

-Everyone is welcome to join the Experts by Experience panel, and we are committed to involving people with dementia across the whole spectrum from diagnosis to long-term care.
-We are particularly keen to recruit people whose lives have been touched by dementia but whose voices are less often heard, including women, people over 80, members of the black, Asian, Eastern European and other local communities, and members of LGBT groups.
+Everyone affected by dementia is welcome to become an Expert by Experience and we are committed to involving people with dementia from diagnosis onwards.
+We are particularly keen to recruit people whose lives have been touched by dementia but whose voices are less often heard, including women, people over 80, members of Black, Asian, Eastern European or other diverse communities, those who live in care homes, and members of LGBTQ groups.

 Our Experts by Experience hold regular events at the University and online, especially during the COVID-19 pandemic.
 We also publish a quarterly newsletter written with people with dementia, family carers and our team at the University.

 To find out how to get involved, you can email Clare Mason or fill in our contact form.